Ibex Labs

 Async-friendly, but direct when a decision needs to be made

-Strongest where protocol, backend, product, and ops overlap
+Strongest where backend, infrastructure, product, and ops overlap

 Prefer small teams, real ownership, and work that ships